Nike's first-quarter shines as direct-to-consumer push gains momentum

 Revenue from China, its fastest growing market where it opened a flagship store earlier this year, rose 22% to $1.68 billion in the first quarter, allaying concerns of any potential impact from the prolonged U.S.-China trade war.

-"Even amid the increasingly volatile macroeconomic and geopolitical environment, we expect our unrelenting focus ... to continue fueling strong, broad-based growth across our global portfolio," Chief Executive Officer Mark Parker said.
+"Even amid the increasingly volatile macroeconomic and geopolitical environment, we expect our unrelenting focus ... to continue fuelling strong, broad-based growth across our global portfolio," Chief Executive Officer Mark Parker said.

 Nike has been spending more in marketing after revenue hit $10 billion a quarter this year and as it grew faster than rival Adidas in Europe and China.